jock-dalby/functionalProgramming/README.md

-# Javascript functional programming ?
+# Higher-order functions, callbacks & Promises()
+by funfunweird

 Higher order functions are functions that take another function as an arguments. e.g. map(), filter(), reduce() etc.